eoinkelly/notes/elasticsearch/elasticsearch.md

     * Default is 50

-You don't need to define your fields before-hand but you can create an explicit mapping when you create your index You can add fields to an existing index too.
+You don't need to define your fields before-hand but you can create an explicit mapping when you create your index

+You can add fields to an existing index too.

-Existing type and field mappings **cannot be changed** because it would invalidate existing documents in the index
+Existing type and field mappings **cannot be changed** because it would invalidate existing documents in the index.

 > Fields and mapping types do not need to be defined before being used.
 > Thanks to dynamic mapping, new mapping types and new field names will be